Blogs/MVP Development

 1. Making It Too Simple Instead of Truly Useful

 A lean MVP doesn’t mean a hollow one.
 Many founders fall into the trap of building something that’s technically “minimal” but lacks any real value.
+This is where MVP Design & Customer Advocacy strategies become essential - focusing on one core feature that directly solves a real user pain point and doing it exceptionally well.
 If your product doesn’t solve a clear problem from the start, users won’t care.
 Focus on one core feature that directly solves a real user pain point and do it exceptionally well.

 2. Adding Too Many Features Too Soon